next-rs/input-yew/README.md

 ## 📜 Prologue

 This custom reusable input functional component is a solution built exclusively for the Rust Yew framework.
-Seamlessly integrating into your Yew applications, it combines powerful functionality with SEO optimization and comprehensive accessibility features.
+Seamlessly integrating into your Yew applications, it combines powerful functionality with comprehensive accessibility features.
 With a focus on reusability and customizability, this component empowers you to effortlessly create dynamic input fields that adapt to various forms of user input.

 ## 🤔 Why is this Component Useful?